bjernie/Python3-Shell/README.md

 # Shell for Windows

-Change the ip-address to your own ip-address
+Change the ip-address and port to what you need

-use '''pyinstaller --onefile --windowed'''
+Use
+    pyinstaller --onefile --windowed